vighneshbuddhivant/vighneshbuddhivant/README.md

   - Designed pipelines to extract named entities (e.g., customer names, product categories) using **spaCy** and **NLTK**, achieving 95% precision and 92% recall.
   - Automated real-time workflows for customer sentiment analysis and inventory categorization.
 - **Probability Scoring System for Fraud Detection**
-  - Built an end-to-end **Apache Spark** pipeline for fraud detection, achieving 98% precision and 94% recall using ML models (Logistic Regression, Random Forest).
+  - Built an end-to-end **Apache Spark** pipeline for fraud detection, achieving 98% precision and 94% recall using ML models .
   - Deployed real-time and batch processing solutions integrated with monitoring dashboards and automated alerts.

 ### **ADP, Hyderabad**